Share on your favorite

 Sprouting - To begin to grow or develop.

-Instrument String - A string that is attached to a musical instrument.
+String - A cord on a musical instrument.

 Hypotenuse - The longest side of a right-angled triangle.